Nature and Art. Two friends that go a long way back.

 The core of our being is embedded in nature.
 Physically, emotionally and social.

-It is a folly to think otherwise.
 We leave traces behind us as we go our way.
 Some dissolve after a rainstorm, others are buried for thousands of years.

 A matter of belief systems.

 We tell stories, we tell myths and create new worlds to understand the one we live in.

 Stories tell us who we are and how we relate to each other and the stuff that surrounds us.